Sixth Dynasty of Egypt: History

 The Sixth Dynasty is considered by many authorities as the last dynasty of the Old Kingdom, although The Oxford History of Ancient Egypt includes Dynasties VII and VIII as part of the Old Kingdom.
-Manetho writes that these kings ruled from Memphis, since their pyramids were built at Saqqara, very close one to another.
+Manetho writes that these kings ruled from Memphis, since their pyramids were built at Saqqara, very close to Memphis.

 By the Fifth Dynasty, the religious institution had established itself as the dominant force in society; a trend of growth in the bureaucracy and the priesthood, and a decline in the pharaoh's power had been established during Neferirkare Kakai's reign.
 During Djedkare Isesi's rule, officials were endowed with greater authority—evidenced by the opulent private tombs they constructed—eventually leading to the creation of a feudal system in effect.
 These established trends—decentralization of authority, coupled with growth in bureaucracy—intensified during the three decades of Unas's rule, which also witnessed economic decline.
 This continued into the Sixth Dynasty, leading into the First Intermediate Period.